mocobeta/embcli/docs/docs/index.md

 "The cat drifts toward sleep."
 "Sleep dances in the cat's eyes."
 ```

-Index a sample corpus in a Chroma vector store collection.
-The default database path is `./chroma.db`.
+Index a sample corpus in a LanceDB table.
+The default database path is `./lancedb`.

 ```bash
 emb ingest-sample -m sbert -c catcafe --corpus cat-names-en
 ```

-Search documents for a query in the indexed Chroma collection.
+Search documents for a query in the indexed LanceDB table.

 ```bash
 emb search -m sbert -c catcafe -q "Who's the most agile?"